 Des Moines, Iowa

-The city of Des Moines offers temporary property tax abatements on improvements and renovations to specific properties in designated locations.
+The city of Des Moines offers property tax abatements on improvements and renovations.
+Some tax abatement programs are city-wide, and others are limited to specific types of properties and designated locations.
 The city offers different schedules for additions, renovations, and improvements, depending on the targeted area and type of improvements.
 To receive a tax abatement, property owners must meet the program requirements, fill out an application, and obtain necessary permits and inspections.

 Adel is located about 20 miles west of Des Moines.
-Adel has been offering a 100% seven-year tax abatement on new construction and home improvements through their Urban Revitalization program since 2012.
-The program continues through 2018.
-The tax abatement scales down over a three year period starting in 2019.
+Adel previously offered a 100% seven-year tax abatement on new construction and home improvements through their Urban Revitalization Plan.
+This program continued through 2018.
+The tax abatement scaled down over three years, starting in 2019.
 The program ends after 2020.

 Altoona is located a few miles east of Des Moines.
 Altoona currently has a tax abatement program on new construction and home improvement.
 Homes can receive a full tax abatement of up to $75,000 added value for five years.
 Some stipulations apply.

 Norwalk is located a few miles southwest of Des Moines.
-Norwalk offers a tax abatement on new single-family homes on up to 30% of the assessed added value for a 5-year period (up to $75,000 added value).
+Norwalk offers tax abatements on new single-family homes on up to 30% of the assessed added value for 5 years (up to $75,000 added value).
+Also, improvements to existing residential property are eligible for a 100% tax abatement up to $75,000 actual value for five years.
 Homeowners must complete an application for tax abatement.

 Pleasant Hill, Iowa

 Pleasant Hill is located on the eastern edge of Des Moines.
-Pleasant Hill offers a tax abatement on new construction, additions, and renovations.
-Even home-improvement projects, such as new siding or windows can be eligible.
+Pleasant Hill offers graduated, five-year tax abatements on new construction, additions, and renovations.
+Even home-improvement projects, such as new siding or windows, can be eligible.
 An application is required.

 Van Meter, Iowa